 For families, there’s an emphasis on children’s entertainment, with activities like puppet shows and interactive craft workshops that engage young visitors.

-Slaveykov Square Christmas Park dates: Likely dates: 3rd to 30th December 2023.
+Slaveykov Square Christmas Park dates: 1st to 30th December 2024 (unconfirmed).

 Location: Slaveykov Square.